edcarp/shell-intermediate-esces/_episodes/02-ssh.md

 - "Learn how to work remotely using `ssh` and `scp`"
 keypoints:
 - "SSH is a secure means to access a remote Linux computer"
-- "The 'ssh' and 'scp' utilities are secure alternatives to logging into, and copying files to/from remote machine"
+- "The 'ssh' and 'scp' utilities are secure alternatives to walking over to a machine, logging into it, and copying files off it"
 - "'ssh' and 'scp' are essential for using remote Linux servers"
 ---